rami-abdelwahed/simple-cab-service/README.md

 # simple-cab-service
-A SpringBoot application using mysql and Hazelcast.
+A SpringBoot application using mysql as a data store and Hazelcast as a cache.

 # Configuration